-Financial instruments not measured at fair value include trade and bills receivables, loan receivables, other receivables and cash and cash equivalents, trade and other payables and accruals.
+Financial instruments not measured at fair value include trade and bills receivables, other receivables, pledged bank deposits, cash and cash equivalents, trade payables, other payables and accruals, loan from an-exshareholder of a subsidiary and loan from a shareholder of the Company.

-Due to their short term nature, the carrying value of trade and bills receivables, loan receivables, other receivables and cash and cash equivalents, trade and other payables and accruals approximated fair value.
+Due to their short term nature, the carrying value of trade and bills receivables, other receivables, pledged bank deposits, cash and cash equivalents, trade payables and other payables and accruals approximated fair value.
+The carrying value of loan from an-ex-shareholder of a subsidiary and loan from a shareholder of the Company represented the present value of contractual cash flows discounted at effective interest rate which also approximated fair value.